- A correspondent is recommended to be a submitter. In some cases, the representative correspondent might be the submitter.

 Acknowledgment: The source of financial grants and other funding must be acknowledged, including a frank declaration of the authors’ industrial links and affiliations.
 The contribution of colleagues or institutions should also be acknowledged.
 Personal thanks and thanks to anonymous reviewers are not appropriate.
 (It will be assumed that the absence of such an acknowledgment is a statement by the authors that no support was received.)

-Reference: At least 40% references should be taken from the recent years (last five years).
+Reference: The number of references should be less than 150 for review or less than 70 for other types of articles.
+At least 40% references should be taken from the recent years (last five years).
 References older than the year 2000 should be avoided.
 The references should be numbered in the order in which they appear in the text in bracket eg. , [2, 3], [4-8].
 References to published abstracts should be mentioned in the text but not in the reference list.

-In the reference list, cite the names of all authors when there are six or fewer; when seven or more, list the first six followed by et al. Do not use ibid. or op cit.
-Reference to unpublished data and personal communications should not appear in the list but should be cited in the text only (e.g. Smith A, 2007, unpubl. data).
+In the reference list, cite the names of all authors when there are six or fewer; when seven or more, list the first six followed by et al. Reference to unpublished data and personal communications should not appear in the list but should be cited in the text only (e.g. Smith A, 2007, unpubl. data).
 All citations mentioned in the text, tables or figures must be listed in the reference list.
-For reference, please use Mendeley Desktop reference style.
-How to work on Mendeley, please see the video.
+For reference, please use Mendeley Desktop reference style or EndNote style of Theriogenology.
+In case of Mendeley, please see the video.
 Names of journals should be abbreviated in the style used in PubMed.
 Addition of DOI number is preferred.

 Authors are responsible for the accuracy of the references.